 Where to Buy Pineapple

 Pineapple is available year-round in most grocery stores, but it's best during the peak season of March through July.
 This fruit is cut from the plant when it's ripe, so it's ready to eat when you bring it home.
-Pineapples typically range from two to six pounds.
-They're sold for a few dollars as individual fruits, though the price will vary with the season.
-Some stores will even peel and core a pineapple for you and many offer freshly cubed pineapple.
+Pineapple typically ranges from 2 to 6 pounds.
+It's sold for a few dollars as individual fruits, though the price will vary with the season.
+Some stores will even peel and core a pineapple for you, and many offer freshly cubed pineapple.

 Selecting pineapple is pretty easy.
 Look for leaves that are fresh and green with a compact crown.
 The fruit should feel heavy and be plump, with no signs of mold or soft spots.
 Examine the eyes as well.
 These should be bright and shiny, not wrinkly and dark.